 Aviation Safety Network website for information on aviation safety in Somalia.

-You are subject to the local laws of Somalia, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

-Consular services charter.
+Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 Courts operate with a combination of Somali customary and Sharia law.
 Strict Sharia law, including corporal and capital punishment, is in force in those areas under Al-Shabaab control.

 Seek professional advice on local legal matters, particularly with regard to family law (divorce, child custody and child support).
 Be aware of your rights and responsibilities.